-Today started out like any other “normal” African day: completely and totally unsure of what exactly the day will hold, I tagged along with some of my friends who are full-time missionaries here in the wonderful world of Swazi.
+Today started out like any other “normal” African day: completely and totally unsure of what exactly the day will hold, I tagged along with some of my friends who are full-time workers here in the wonderful world of Swazi.

 The plan was to visit a boy in the hospital, go to a few care points, and visit a few homesteads in the community.
 Sounded simple enough, right?

 So we pull up to the hospital and after a few strange encounters with children in some sort of waiting room freaking out and crying tears of terror because we were white… (That’s always super awkward) we walked up a few flights of stairs and found the little boy we were looking for.

 I’m not exactly sure what I was expecting, or if I was expecting anything at all, but what I saw made me feel like the wind had been knocked out of me.

 The little boy who was sitting on the edge of the bed had wrists the size of the handle on my hairbrush.
 My heart broke for this sweet little boy with a sickness that it seemed like he could do nothing about.
 He has been in and out of the hospital for quite some time now and he looked exhausted.
 According to my friend this was him on a good day…

 I don’t even want to imagine what he looks like on a bad day.
 The older lady in the room was so proud of his progress that she even asked him to stand up.
 He proudly stood up and, to be honest, I was scared that he was so fragile he would break into a million pieces.
 I have never seen anyone like this little boy in my life.

 That was only the beginning of my day… Next we went to a supermarket where my worker friends bought food that would last a family of around six for an entire month, because they had no other means to get food.
 When we dropped off the food at their homestead, the mother literally dropped down on her knees in front of the food to thank God for it.
 My heart sank into my shoes as she prayed a prayer of thanksgiving out loud over the food…